-Keto spaghetti and meatballs are juicy beef chicken meatballs cooked in tomato sauce and serve with zero-carb Wonder Noodles.
+Keto spaghetti and meatballs are juicy beef, and chicken meatballs cooked in tomato sauce and serve with zero-carb Wonder Noodles.

 Let’s break that down, first the noodles, then the sauce.

 It is not keto-friendly at all!
-You would reach your daily macro with just 3 ounces of spaghetti and that’s with no sauce at all!
+You would reach your daily macro with just 3 ounces of spaghetti, and that’s with no sauce at all!

 That’s why I am using zero-carb noodles, a keto-friendly spaghetti in this recipe.
 Read more about that below!

-I am a big fan of the Bolognese sauce and this recipe is inspired by the traditional Spaghetti Bolognese recipe.
+I am a big fan of the Bolognese sauce, and this recipe is inspired by the traditional Spaghetti Bolognese recipe.

 So keep on reading to learn how I make a keto-friendly spaghetti sauce!

 I would never have thought that I would eat chicken liver before she made me this recipe.

 The keto meatballs are one of the secrets of this recipe.
-To make them, slice the chicken liver finely and mix it with the ground beef, Parmesan, herbs, and salt.
+To make them, slice the chicken liver finely and mix it with ground beef, Parmesan, herbs, and salt.

 Then, shape and cook 20 meatballs with onions and garlic.

-Tip: deglaze with beef broth to add a delicious taste!
+Deglaze with beef broth to add a delicious taste!